Updated: Oct 12, 2022

 Why is it important to connect?

-Well, I think it's funny that you say that as far as we know, we're not an island.
+Well, I think it's funny that you say that we're not an island as far as we know.
 But the funny thing about that is that sometimes we feel like we're on an island.
 As new teachers, we come into the profession thinking I'm having these areas of I call them areas of improvement.
-You know, I'm having we all have them.
+You know, I'm having.
+We all have them.

 Speaking on areas of improvement and connecting with others allows you to receive the support you need because where you see it as an area of improvement, another person might also see it as a strength for them.
 So when you can team up with other people, you're able to kind of, you know, feed off of each other your strengths, your areas of improvement, and you're able to go after those innovative ideas that come with an ever-changing profession.